EOSC-synergy/o3skim/docs/dev_guide/extend_models.rst

      - Test samples are stored in a public repository, therefore should not contain private information, check attributes.
      - Time for testing and repository size are proportional to the test samples.
 Minimize datasets as much as possible.

-Once the dataset is added, you can run the following tools to start the validation process:
+Once the dataset is added, you can follow the details described at :doc:`testing` to start the validation process.

- - `tox`: To run all tests with a clean python/library installation.
- - `pytest`: To run all tests in your current environments.

 Second, add your module and load function